How to Secure your Website

 Google recently rebooted its #NoHacked campaign.
 This series originally debuted in 2014, providing secure website tips to avoid getting hacked.
-Now it’s returned, and considering some of the latest security breaches currently rocking the web, it couldn’t have come back at a better time.
+Now it’s returned, and considering some of the latest security breaches currently rocking the web, and it couldn’t have come back at a better time.

 Here’s a breakdown of Google’s latest website security tips and suggestions to creating a secure website that’s free from hacks: